pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 The foundational tool used to synchronize your SQLite database to CloudKit is a ``SyncEngine``.
-This is a wrapper around CloudKit's `CKSyncEngine` and performs all the necessary work to listen for changes in the database to play them back to CloudKit, and listen for changes in CloudKit to play them back to SQLite.
+This is a wrapper around CloudKit's `CKSyncEngine` and performs all the necessary work to listen for changes in your database to play them back to CloudKit, and listen for changes in CloudKit to play them back to SQLite.

 Before constructing a ``SyncEngine`` you must have already created and migrated your app's local